Sammy Guevara: TNT Champion (2021–2022)

 On September 29, Guevara won the AEW TNT Championship at Dynamite by defeating Miro.
-The next week, Guevara would made his first successful defense against a debuting Bobby Fish.
+The next week, Guevara made his first successful defense against a debuting Bobby Fish.
 On December 25, at the special Holiday Bash episode of Rampage, Guevara lost the title to Cody Rhodes, ending his reign at 87 days.
 A TNT Championship rematch between Rhodes and Guevara was scheduled to take place at Battle of the Belts I on January 8, 2022.
 However, Rhodes was forced to withdraw after being exposed to COVID-19.
 An interim TNT title was created as a result, with a match between Guevara and Cody's brother, Dustin, being scheduled at Battle of the Belts instead.
 Guevara would go on to win the match and become the interim TNT champion.
 On January 26 at AEW Beach Break, Guevara defeated Cody Rhodes in a ladder match to unify the belts, becoming the undisputed (and two-time) TNT Champion.
 The match was awarded 5 stars by professional wrestling journalist Dave Meltzer, giving Guevara his first 5-star match.
-On the February 9, 2022 episode of AEW Dynamite, the Inner Circle had a team meeting that ended with Sammy Guevara throwing his vest and walking out.
+On the February 9, 2022, episode of AEW Dynamite, the Inner Circle had a team meeting that ended with Sammy Guevara throwing his vest and walking out.
 At Revolution 2022, Guevara would win a Tornado tag team match with Allin and Sting over Andrade El Idolo, Matt Hardy, and Isiah Kassidy.